kraai/chef-web-docs/chef_master/source/cookstyle.rst

 Cookstyle increases code quality by:

-* Enforcing style conventions and best practices
+* Enforcing style conventions and best practices.
 * Helping every member of a team to author similarly structured code
 * Establishing uniformity of source code
 * Setting expectations for fellow (and future) project contributors